 That is why you need to know that sleeping has different phases: the light one and the deep one.

-The best quality sleep comes when you are in a deep phase, that typically takes place in the first third to half of the night.
-That is why it is highly recommended going to bed well before midnight.
+The best quality sleep comes when you are in a deep phase, which typically takes place in the first third to half of the night.
+That is why it is highly recommended to go to bed well before midnight.

 Importance of Nutrition.
 What Do You Decide to Have on Your Plate?

 In order to repair and rebuild your muscles, you have to provide your organism, along with enough sleep, the right nutrients.
 The right nutrients are construction bricks for your muscles.